jpweideman/DL-Storm-Initiation-Nowcasting/src/data/README.md

 # Data Processing Scripts

-This directory contains scripts for processing raw radar data from `.h5` files into training-ready formats.
+This folder contains scripts for processing raw radar data from `.h5` files into training-ready formats.

 ## Overview